chriswhong/mapbox-gl-globe-minimap/README.md

 "></script>
 ```

-On Map load, add the control:
+On Map load, add the control.
+You can specify the position of the globe using the second argument of `addControl()`:
 ```
 mapboxgl.accessToken = 'YOUR_ACCESS_TOKEN';
 const map = new mapboxgl.Map({